thephpleague/uri/README.md

 Instantiation
 -------------

-The easiest way to get started is to added `'/path/to/Bakame/Entity/src'` to your PSR-0 compliant Autoloader.
-One added to the autoload you can instantiate your url with 3 differents methods as explain below:
+The easiest way to get started is to add `'/path/to/Bakame/Entity/src'` to your PSR-0 compliant Autoloader.
+Once added to the autoloader you can instantiate your url with 3 differents methods as explain below:

 ```php
 <?php